-Within each plot, trees with DBH $\geq$ 10 cm were measured for DBH and height.
+Within each plot, trees with $DBH \ge 10$ cm were measured for DBH and height.
 Trees with DBH between 5 and 10 cm were measured for DBH and height in the left bottom subplot of each plot.
-Tree level above- and belowground biomasses were estimated using the equations indicated in the Table 7 (most of them country-specific).
-Carbon stored in biomass was obtained as half of the dry mass (biomass), i.e. it was assumed that 50% of the dry mass was carbon (IPCC 2003, Elias & Potvin 2003).
+Above and belowground biomass was estimated using the equations indicated in the Table 6 (most of them country-specific).
+The carbon content was assumed to be 47% of dry biomass (IPCC, 2006).